frederic-perez/AmE-dictionary/dictionary.md

 __abreast__ :three: Side by side and facing the same way. _The path was wide enough for two people to walk abreast._ _Syn_ in a row, side by side, alongside :es: de frente, a la par, en la fila, uno al lado de otro
 __abrogation__ :two::shit:
 __abs__ _Six-pack abs._
-__absenteeism__ _n_ :open_mouth: Habitual absence from work.
-__absenteeism__ _n_ Habitual absence from work.
+__absenteeism__ _n_ :two::open_mouth: Habitual absence from work.
 If you’ve got no reason to skip school or work but you do it all the time anyway, you’ve go a bad case of absenteeism.
 __abutted__
 __abutting__ _Bungalows abutting._
 __abuzz__